frantzmiccoli/drkns/README.md

   data.
 * `drkns debug`: prints debug information, mostly to control if execution cache has been altered.
+* `drkns forget UNIT_NAME`: forgets the previous execution of `UNIT_NAME`, `all` for everything.
+Nota the name of the root config unit is `main`.
+This can be used to force the new execution of some entries.
 * `drkns list`: prints all the available steps plan.
 Beware repeating steps are removed.
 * `drkns run [--limit-output] [--force-success] [--summary] STEP_NAME`: run the